Coronary Artery Bypass Graft Surgery (CABG) surgery is performed to bypass clogged arteries supplying the heart.

 In the standard approach, the patient is connected to the heart-lung machine, or bypass pump, which adds oxygen to the blood and circulates blood to other parts of the body during the surgery.
 This is necessary because the heart muscle must be stopped before the graft can be done.

 One end of the graft is stitched to an opening below the blockage in the coronary artery.
 If the grafted vessel is the saphenous vein or the radial artery, its other end is stitched to an opening made in the aorta.
 If the grafted vessel is the mammary artery, its other end is already connected to a larger artery.

 The entire surgery can take 4-6 hours.
 After the surgery, the patient is taken to the Cardiac unit.
 For a few days after the surgery, the patient is connected to monitors and tubes.

-It is the most frequently performed major surgery in the United States, with over a half million done each year.
+CABG is the most frequently performed major surgery in the United States, with over a half million procedures performed each year.
 As with any surgery, the health of the patient prior to surgery is a major consideration in determining risks.

 - Age -- patients over 70 are at a slightly higher risk for complications

 - Gender -- women have a slightly higher risk